enriquegrodrigo/spark-crowd/docs/_sources/package/methods.rst.txt

   | `PMTI`_                |                    |                    |  :math:`\surd`     | `VLDB2`_         |
   +------------------------+--------------------+--------------------+--------------------+------------------+

-Below, we provide a short summary of each method.
-However, to understand the method completely we suggest the user to study the reference.
+Below, we provide a short summary of each method (see the references for details).

 MajorityVoting
 ----------------

-With this, we refer to the mean for continuous target variables and the most frequent class for the discrete case.
+With this, we refer to the mean for continuous target variables and the most frequent class (the mode) for the discrete case.
 Expressing this methods in terms of annotator accuracy, these methods suppose that all annotators have the same experience.
 Therefore, their contributions are weighted equally.
-Apart from the classical mean and most frequent class, we also provide methods that return the proportion of each class value for each example.
+Apart from the classical mean and most frequent class, the package also provides methods that return the proportion of each class value for each example.
-See the API Docs for more information on these methods.
+See the `API Docs <https://enriquegrodrigo.github.io/spark-crowd/_static/api/#package/>`_ for more information on these methods.

 DawidSkene
 ------------

 This method estimates the accuracy of the annotators from the annotations themselves.
 For this, it uses the EM algorithm, starting from the most frequent class and improving the estimations through several iterations.
-The algorithm returns both the estimation of the ground truth and the accuracy of these annotators (a confusion matrix for each).
+The algorithm returns both the estimation of the ground truth and the accuracy of the annotators (a confusion matrix for each).
 This algorithm is a good alternative when looking for a simple way of aggregating annotations without the assumption that all annotators are equally accurate.